initiate414/YaIniT/README.md

 The effort to create an almost universal init system to boot into GNU/Linux distributions with using only

 1)  BusyBox and the therein contained Almquist Shell (ASh)

-2) an unified Linux kernel that should be runnable under all commonly forked and rather open distributions
+2)  an unified Linux kernel with a n unified configuration, both should be runnable under all greater and frequently forked, rather open distributions

 3)  a defined toolchain, recognizable by links or downloadable from this site

 Project created at 2014-03-30 on https://github.com/initiate414/